Ride-The-Lightning/c-lightning-REST/README.md

 - listchannels (/v1/network/listChannel) - `GET`: Lookup channel info from the network graph, for a given [short_channel_id]
 - feerates (/v1/network/feeRates) - `GET`: Lookup fee rates on the network, for a given rate style (`perkb` or `perkw`)
 - estimatefees (/v1/network/estimateFees) - `GET`: Get the urgent, normal and slow Bitcoin feerates as sat/kVB.

+### Offers
+- offer (/v1/offers/offer) - `POST`: Create an offer
+- listoffers (/v1/offers/listOffers) - `GET`: Returns a list of all the offers on the node
+- fetchinvoice (/v1/offers/fetchInvoice) - `POST`: Fetch an invoice for an offer
+- disableoffer (v1/offers/disableOffer) - `DEL`: Disables an existing offer, so that it cannot be used for future payments

 ### RPC
 - rpc (/v1/rpc) - `POST`: additional access to RPC comands.
 Examples of body param for rpc: